 There are many factors that fall under compensation and salary may not even be your main concern at this point.

-The Jobs For Over 50s ‘Secret Sauce’
+The Older Worker’s ‘Secret Sauce’

 Show your age through good old-fashioned manners.
 After each interview, send a thank you letter by snail mail, that is a written letter in an envelope with a stamp on it!
 (Do you remember how to do that?)
 You receive so few letters in the post these days that they are impressive.
 It will make you be remembered.
 Thank you emails are not memorable.